 Tommy was a company up and comer.
-Starting in sales he was able to work his way into analytic roles and later managed one of the numerous product management teams.
-While Tommy was smart, he didn’t have the Ivy League education that his peers had and made it to his spot in life by outworking everyone.
+Starting in sales he was able to work his way into analytic roles.
+Later managed one of the numerous product management teams.
+While Tommy was smart, he didn’t have the Ivy League education that his peers had.
+While he was a busy manager, he made it to his spot in life by outworking everyone.
 His specialty was that he may have been the most engaged individual in a company of over 50,000 people.

-During an economic upswing, attrition hit the company hard as job hopping became more frequent.
-Not being able to find the right talent match externally, the company offered Tommy the role as the Director of Strategy of the eCommerce division.
-It was an area that he was familiar with and paired with his high level of engagement they believed that it would make up for any gaps turning this into the ideal stretch assignment.
+During an economic upswing, attrition hit the company hard as job-hopping became more frequent.
+Not being able to find the right talent match externally, the company offered Tommy.
+The role of the Director of Strategy of the eCommerce division appeared to be a perfect fit.
+It was an area that he was familiar with and paired with his high level of engagement.
+Leadership believed that it would make up for any gaps turning this into the ideal stretch assignment.

 Joining right before the holiday sales season, crisis upon crisis overtook the division as they jumped from issue to issue.
 Bringing years of operational expertise, Tommy, was able to step right into the role of providing triage in resolving problems and keeping the platform online.
 Following the holiday crisis timeframe, the breakneck pace never ceased, and Tommy found himself working constant 60-hour weeks to keep operations going, fighting each week to hit revenue targets.
 He was unable to think beyond a quarter out and his main role of forecasting defaulted to previous methodologies which were a superficial planning process of adding 5-percent to the previous year’s numbers to keep their heads above water.
 Without having an established long-strategy plan to move the company to where it should be in the next 5-years, the clock was ticking on the company’s sustainability.